 Sports and School Physical Exam Q&A

-Sports and school physical exam is important for your child because it makes sure that your children are safe to participate in sports and other extra curricular activities.
-Internal Medicine and Family Practice offers sports and school physicals examination services in Joliet, IL and surrounding areas.
+Sports and school physical exams are important for your child because it makes sure that your children are safe to participate in sports and other extracurricular activities.
+Internal Medicine and Family Practice offers sports and school physical examination services in Joliet, IL and surrounding areas.
 Meet our specialist, Dr. Wael Mctabi, MD, and give your children a healthy and protective environment at school and sports ground.
 Book an appointment online or contact us.
 We are located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents: